BMO InvestorLine is an online trading platform for self-directed investors who want to be in charge of their investment portfolios.

 BMO InvestorLine Trading Fees

-Over time, paying high fees can erode your long term returns especially when you are making frequent small trades.
+Over time, paying high fees can erode your long-term returns, especially when making frequent small trades.

 A flat $9.95/trade commission applies to stocks and ETFs using the online platform.